bhisaac/5eFP/5eFP-SRD.md

 ### Death Saves

-Death saves are rolled when it is not certain whether or not your character will survive to see the end of an encounter.
-In 5eFP a death save is a CON save or check with a DC of 10 on a d20 (a result of 50% or higher is needed on a die roll for a success).
+Death saves are rolled when it is uncertain whether your character will survive to see the end of an encounter.
+In 5eFP a death save is a CON check with a DC of 10 on a d20 (a result of 50% or higher is needed on a die roll for a success).
 Not meeting this DC results in one failed death save.
 Meeting the DC results in one successful death save.
 Rolling a critical failure adds two automatic death save failures.
-Rolling a critical success awards the stabilized condition and provides enough healing to restore you to minimum health.
-Each time you take 1 or more points of damage while dying, you gain one automatic death save failure.
-Receiving a critical hit (an attack roll with a critical success result) while you have the dying condition results in two automatic death save failures.
+Rolling a critical success provides enough healing to restore your character to minimum health.
+Each time your character takes 1 or more points of damage while dying, your character gains one automatic death save failure.
+Receiving a critical hit (an attack roll with a critical success result) while your character has the dying condition results in two automatic death save failures.

 If you fail three or more death saves, your character dies.